vecuenca/azure-evenings/storage.md

    - A pane appears with the lease ID for your blob.
    - **You must supply this lease ID in order to write to the blob, or to renew, change, or break the lease.
 Think of it as an exclusive lock.**
 4. Break the lease on the blob, by accessing the same context menu and clicking `Break lease`.
 Note that the `LEASE STATE` column updates.
-5. Implement a data retention policy:
+5. Implement a data retention policy for a container:

    - Select an existing container in your Storage account. **(Note: your storage account must be in a GPv2 or a blob storage account!)**
    - Select `Access policy` in the container settings.
 Then, select `Add policy` under `Immutable blob storage`.